SGDDNB/CLIPreg/README.md

 ## Step 3: Visualisation

 Generate and save heatmap to pdf.
-The heatmap represents the -logP of each RBP for each cluster.
+The heatmap represents the -logP of each RBP for each gene group.
 The blue RBPs are downregulated and the orange RBPs are upregulated.
-Only RBPs that are significant in at least one cluster are shown.
+Only RBPs that are significant in at least one gene group are shown.

 ``` r
 # Heatmap of RBP scores